Martin Scorsese's unrealized projects: In Dreams Begin Responsibilities

 In the late 1970s, Scorsese and Robert De Niro wanted to make a feature film out of a short story called "In Dreams Begin Responsibilities" by Delmore Schwartz, and had worked on a script briefly before switching gears to Raging Bull.
 Later, Scorsese toyed with the notion of adapting the story for his short film segment of New York Stories.

 1980s

 Untitled Doors biopic

 Sometime in the early 1980s, Scorsese became interested in developing and directing a film biopic centered on the Jim Morrison story, and of his band The Doors.
 Other directors who actively pursued this project around the same time included the likes of William Friedkin and Francis Ford Coppola, before Oliver Stone made the eventual 1991 biopic.

 Scarface remake

-A separate remake of Scarface was pursued by Scorsese and Robert De Niro, who had urged Al Pacino to suggest a director to producer Martin Bregman, otherwise De Niro would take on the lead role himself in the Scorsese version.
-Pacino eventually settled on Brian De Palma.
+A remake of 1932's Scarface was pursued by Scorsese and Robert De Niro as a possible director/star collaboration between them.
+However, Al Pacino and producer Martin Bregman were simultaneously developing their version.
+When De Niro found out, he cautioned Pacino to attach a director to their project or else he would play the role first.

+Mafioso remake

+According to Robert De Niro, he and Scorsese once mooted collaborating as star and director, respectively, on a remake of the 1962 Italian comedy Mafioso; before other projects took first priority.